lumik/enum_flags/README.md

 ## Documentation

-Documentation can be found in the `doc` folder, html documentation can be opened by the `index.html` file.
+Documentation can be found in the `share/doc/enum_flags` folder, html documentation can be opened by the `index.html` file.

 [git]: https://git-scm.com/